The metering device inside a Carrier centrifugal chiller. The accumeter has a much greater cooling capability than a gaseous refrigerant.

 A piece of equipment that adds water vapor to heated air as it moves out of the furnace.

 A heating and cooling system comprised of products that have been certified to perform at promised comfort and efficiency levels when specifically used together.

 Equipped with a powered exhaust, Mid-efficiency gas furnaces use a naturally aspirating burner and do not have a continuously lit pilot light.
 They do not have a draft hood and the seasonal efficiency is much higher than conventional furnaces.

 A multi-poise furnace can operate in both vertical and horizontal flow orientations.

 By combining your purchase price and ongoing operating costs, a payback analysis determines the number of years required before monthly energy savings offset the purchase price.
 A payback analysis will give you an overall measure of the efficiency and value of your heating and air conditioning system.

-Puron R410A refrigerant is an environmentally-sound refrigerant designed not to harm the ozone layer and has been approved as a replacement for older Freon R22 refrigerant.
-All manufacturers will be required to phase out the production of units using R22 refrigerant by 2010, and the complete phase out of R22 refrigerant will occur by 2030.
+Puron R410A refrigerant is an environmentally sound refrigerant designed not to harm the ozone layer and has been approved as a replacement for the older Freon R22 refrigerant.
+All manufacturers will be required to phase out the production of units using the R22 refrigerant by 2010, and the complete phase out of the R22 refrigerant will occur by 2030.

 Returning used refrigerant to the manufacturer for disposal or recycling.